mike-haynes2/mike-haynes2.github.io/_pages/about.md

 Welcome to my personal webpage.

-I am a doctoral candidate in the [School of Earth and Atmospheric Sciences](https://eas.gatech.edu/) at the [Georgia Institute of Technology](https://gatech.edu/) in Atlanta, Georgia.
+I am a doctoral candidate and presidential fellow in the [School of Earth and Atmospheric Sciences](https://eas.gatech.edu/) at the [Georgia Institute of Technology](https://gatech.edu/) in Atlanta, Georgia.
 My research uses numerical and theoretical techniques to study the space environment of different objects in our solar system.